mighty-gerbils/gerbil/doc/tutorial/lang.md

 The macro is actually trivial and doesn't do any processing of the body; all it does is plaster an `(export #t)` and expand up the chain through the root `%%begin-module`.
-We will see a more refined `%%begin-module` expansion in the `scuby` language later on.

 #### Example